duartemateus/EntityFramework.Docs/entity-framework/ef6/introduction-to-entity-framework.md

 # Introduction to Entity Framework
 ## Entity Framework

-*Entity Framework is Microsoft?s recommended data access technology for new applications*
+*Entity Framework is Microsoft's recommended data access technology for new applications*

 [![GetIt](../ef6/media/getit.png) **Get Entity Framework**](Get-Entity-Framework.md)
 Add the EntityFramework NuGet package to your project or install the Entity Framework Tools for Visual Studio.